Greg-Bm/ploopy-adept-small-btu/README.md

 I would obviously recommend going for the V3, but it is up to you to choose.
 You can find assembly instructions by browsing into the folder of each of the versions.

+If you would like to user other bearings instead of BTUs, there are adapters available [here](https://github.com/adept-anyball/mod/tree/master/adapters).

 Enjoy it!
 Feedback and contributions are very welcome.

 You can also [buy me a coffee](https://www.paypal.com/donate/?business=VJKKWDQV7A8DU&no_recurring=0&item_name=Buy+me+a+coffee%21&currency_code=USD) if you enjoy it that much :)